CybercentreCanada/assemblyline4_docs/docs/user_manual/submitting_url.md

-# Submitting a URL for analysis
+# Submitting a URL for Analysis

-## Submission
+## How to Submit a URL

-Submitting a URL for analysis is very similar to submitting a file; it can be done directly using the Assemblyline WebUI.
-For automation and integration you can use the [REST API](../../integration/python/#submit-a-file-url-or-sha256-for-analysis).
+Submitting a URL to Assemblyline for analysis can be performed directly through the WebUI, just like submitting a file.
+For automation and integration with other systems, make use of the [REST API](../../integration/python/#submit-a-file-url-or-sha256-for-analysis).

 ![URL/SHA256 submission](./images/submit_url.png)

-### Sharing and classification
+### Share Level and Classification

-If your system is configured with a sharing control (TLP) or Classification configuration, the available restriction can be selected by clicking on the Classification Banner.
+If TLP or a similar classification system is configured on your system, you can select the appropriate sharing restrictions using the Classification Banner.

-### Choosing a URL to scan
+### URL Submission Details

-Rather than dragging and dropping a file or selecting a file from your local drive, you input the URL that you want to scan by typing/pasting it into the "URL/SHA256 To Scan" text box and clicking "SCAN"!
+Input the URL you want to analyze into the "URL/SHA256 To Scan" text box and click "SCAN".

-### An important thing to note about URL submissions in Assemblyline
+### Important Information About URL Submissions

-Submitting a URL through the interface, or through the client, will generate a URI file that will be the start of your submission.
-It is also possible to generate this file beforehand and send it directly to Assemblyline like any other file type.
-The goal of the dynamic URI file type is to be able to interact with outside resources.
-The current main use for it is handling of http/https links that we could get out of malicious file that would be important to fetch, for example to get a second stage payload.
-When submitting a URI file, you will need to have the right services selected.
-In the case of an http(s) file, we recommend using the URLDownloader service.
+Submitting a URL creates a URI file that acts as the entry point for analysis.
+Assemblyline can also interact with external resources like fetching a second stage payload from an HTTP/HTTPS link found in a malicious file.
+For successful fetching of a URI, relevant services such as the URLDownloader service should be selected.

-### URI file type
+### URI File Structure

-The URI file type has the following minimal structure:
+A URI file is a YAML file with a basic structure like this:

 ```yaml
 # Assemblyline URI file
 uri: <scheme>://<host>